Blog / 2013 / Translated into Chinese

 A month or so ago, the Internet introduced me to Vivian, a student and artist from Hong Kong.
 Vivian really likes my book Crime Against Nature, and, when she asked how I would feel about a Chinese translation, I could barely contain my excitement.

-Vivian created a traditional Chinese version and a simplified Chinese version, both of which she posted on Facebook as photo albums.
+Vivian created a traditional Chinese version and a simplified Chinese version, both of which she posted on Facebook as photo albums and which are also available as downloadable PDFs here.

 It’s surprisingly moving to see my work in a different language, but part of me wonders if what’s got me choked up is less the translation itself and more Vivian’s generosity.